top of page

 Svadehapāte sa paramasivavilīnaḥ sthūladehābhāvācca niḥśeṣeṇa tadbhūyatvaṁ prāptaḥ||89||

-When his body falls down (sva-deha-pāte), he (saḥ) merges into Paramaśiva (parama-śiva-vilīnaḥ) and (ca) becomes fully Him (niḥśeṣeṇa tad-bhūyatvaṁ prāptaḥ) due to the absence (abhāvāt) of the physical body (sthūla-deha).
+When his body falls (sva-deha-pāte), he (saḥ) merges into Paramaśiva (parama-śiva-vilīnaḥ) and (ca) becomes completely Him (niḥśeṣeṇa tad-bhūyatvaṁ prāptaḥ) due to the absence (abhāvāt) of the physical body (sthūla-deha).

-89. When his body falls down, he merges into Paramaśiva and becomes fully Him due to the absence of the physical body.
+89. When his body falls, he merges into Paramaśiva and becomes completely Him due to the absence of the physical body.

-When his body falls down - when death comes to such a person - the Jīvanmukta merges into Paramaśiva, that is, he merges into the Great Lord and becomes fully Him, due to the absence of the physical body.
-When the Jīvanmukta's body falls down, he merges into the Bright Lord, namely, he becomes the Glorious Paramaśiva due to the complete elimination of the body.
-By repetition of the teachings a strong impression is made on the mind of the reader.
+When his body falls —when death comes to him—, he —the Jīvanmukta— merges into Paramaśiva, i.e. he immerses himself in the Great Lord and becomes completely Him due to the absence of the physical body.
+When the body of the Jīvanmukta falls, he plunges into the Shining Lord, viz. he becomes the Glorious Paramaśiva due to the complete discarding of the body; by repetition of the teachings a strong impression is produced on the mind of the reader.

 Vimuktajanadivyajñānamūlo na tu baddhajanaparimitajñānamūlo muktimārgo'yaṁ parabhairvayogo nāma||90||

-90. This path of Liberation called Parabhairavayoga is rooted in the Divine Knowledge of the liberated person and not in the limited knowledge of a person in bondage.
+90. This way of Liberation called Parabhairavayoga is rooted in the divine Knowledge of the liberated person and not in the limited knowledge of a person in bondage.

 Saṅkocavartino janasyākhilaṁ jñānaṁ tasya tīvratarabandhatvaṁ yātam||91||

-All (akhilam) the knowledge (jñānam) of the person (janasya) who lives (vartinaḥ) in limitation (saṅkoca) becomes more bondage (tīvratara-bandhatvam yātam) for him (tasya).
+All (akhilam) the knowledge (jñānam) of the person (janasya) who lives (vartinaḥ) in limitation (saṅkoca) becomes more bondage (tīvratara-bandhatvam yātam) to him (tasya).

-91. All the knowledge of the person who lives in limitation becomes more slavery for him.
+91. All the knowledge of the person who lives in limitation becomes more bondage to him.

-All the knowledge of the person living in limitation becomes more bondage for him.
-In short, it becomes more painful for him.
-In the first type of humanity, all the knowledge of a limited individual becomes the source of a sea of difficulties, for he is not aware of his own Self; and for this very reason, such a conditioned being is under the sway of his own restless mind, which wanders aimlessly and is constantly tied down by good and bad actions relating to good and bad fruits; all this certainly shows absence of Fullness in him.
+All the knowledge of the person who lives in limitation becomes more bondage to him, i.e. it becomes more painful to him.
+In the first type of mankind, all knowledge of a limited individual becomes the source of a sea of difficulties as he is not conscious of his own Self; and for this very reason such a conditioned being is under the sway of his own restless mind which is directionless and constantly bound by good and bad actions connected with good and bad fruits; all this certainly shows absence of Fullness in him.

 Vimuktajanasya jñānaṁ pareṣāṁ svātantryaprabhavatāṁ gatam||92||

-The Knowledge (jñānam) of the liberated person (vimukta-janasya) becomes the source (prabhavatām gatam) of Freedom (svātantrya) for others (pareṣām).
+Knowledge (jñānam) of the liberated person (vimukta-janasya) becomes the source (prabhavatām gatam) of Freedom (svātantrya) to others (pareṣām).

-92. The Knowledge of the liberated person becomes a source of Freedom for others.
+92. Knowledge of the liberated person becomes a source of Freedom to others.

-May there be repeated salutations to Paramaśiva, the Supreme Master, He Whose Form is the Highest Reality!
+May there be repeated salutations to Paramaśiva, the Supreme Master, the One whose Form is the Highest Reality!

 परभैरवयोगसंस्थापनप्रचोदनलघुवृत्तिसञ्ज्ञा कृतिः श्रीमुक्तानन्दपरमहंसोपजीविनः श्रीमत्परमशिवदत्तोपदेशस्य गब्रिएल्प्रदीपकनाम्नो गुरोः समाप्ता। इति शिवम्॥